 You should have:

-- You could undertake a postgraduate qualification where you could focus on a specialist area.
-Glasgow Caledonian University, Queen Margaret University and the University of Dundee have relevant courses.
+You could undertake a postgraduate qualification where you could focus on a specialist area.
+Glasgow Caledonian University, Queen Margaret University and the Universities of Dundee and Glasgow have relevant courses.

 The Health and Care Professions Council (HCPC) is the UK-wide regulatory body responsible for setting and maintaining standards of professional training, performance and conduct in the following health care professions: Arts Therapists; Audiologist; Biomedical Scientist; Chiropodist and Podiatrist; Clinical Scientist; Dietician; Dramatherapist; Occupational Therapist; Operating Department Practitioner; Orthoptist; Paramedic; Physiotherapist; Practitioner Psychologist; Prosthetist and Orthotist; Radiographer; Speech and Language Therapist.
 (The HCPC may regulate other healthcare professions in the future.)
 The HCPC website contains a register of all approved courses in the above professions.